 Depending on the state of cancer, doctors can suggest radiation, hormone therapy, chemotherapy, or surgery.
 Sometimes, however, active surveillance may be necessary, predominantly in those with a Gleason score of 6 following a prostate biopsy.

-Adding supplements can help keep the PSA level in check.
+Adding supplements can help reduce the PSA level.
 But, be sure to consult with a specialist to know if you can use them.
-With that in mind, these supplements may prove useful for those who want to know how to lower PSA levels.
+With that in mind, these supplements may prove useful for lowering the PSA level.

 RELATED: How To Lower Your PSA Levels With Supplements.